awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 The practice of rotating keys doesn't apply when private keys are generated on an HSM\.

 **Performance**  <a name="hsm-performance"></a>
-The following diagram shows the AWS IoT client component and local MQTT server on the AWS IoT Greengrass core\.
+The following diagram shows the IoT client component and local MQTT server on the AWS IoT Greengrass core\.
 If you want to use an HSM configuration for both components, you can use the same private key or separate private keys\.
 If you use separate keys, they must be stored in the same slot\.
 AWS IoT Greengrass doesn't impose any limits on the number of keys that you store on the HSM, so you can store private keys for the IoT client, MQTT server, and secrets manager components\.
 However, some HSM vendors might impose limits on the number of keys you can store in a slot\.

 ![\[\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/multi-key-diagram.png)